awsm-research/DeepLineDP/README.md

 ### Experimental Setup

-We use the following hyper-parameters to train our DeepLineDP model (note: will continue this section after the experiment is done)
+We use the following hyper-parameters to train our DeepLineDP model

 - `batch_size` = 32
 - `num_epochs` = 10